mabiesen/replicating_vote_anomaly_research_of_truman_black/README.md

 us_edison_data = UnitedStatesEdisonData.new('/some/path/to/a/directory/')
 ```

-Now, you should be able to access all of the methods provided by state edison data, these include:
+Now, you should be able to access all of the methods provided by United States Edison Data, these include:
 * **state_edison_data(\<state_name\>)** - get the StateEdisonData for a given state.
 Good for drilling into the particulars of a given state
 * **states_with_vote_total_drop** - provides a list of states where vote totals dropped at least once
 * **print_drop_totals_for_states** - iterates through all states and prints how much the total dropped for a given state